iaurg/Computer-Science-Study/README.md

 - Startup, Jessica Livingston - **Reading**
 - Mastery: The Keys to Success and Long-Term Fulfillment / **Finished!**
 - Ruby, aprenda a programar na linguagem mais divertida
+- The twelve-factor methodology to scale a software - https://12factor.net/

 ## Projects/training: